-They looked to be mentored in what’s working now, and what will be working months down the road regardless of a changing economic landscape; by attending conference like the IGNITION 2018 to learn cutting-edge strategies and to network with other successful practice owners, as their competitors spend their time playing catch up…often too late.
+They looked to be mentored in what’s working now, and what will be working months down the road regardless of a changing economic landscape; by attending conference like the Private Practice Summit 2018 to learn cutting-edge strategies and to network with other successful practice owners, as their competitors spend their time playing catch up…often too late.

 Samurai Training 1860

 Successful private practice owners are the samurai of the physical therapy industry.
 They know that the only thing that matters is that consistency (in day-after-day providing an exceptional patient experience) and persistence (in strategic and innovative marketing efforts) yield measurable bottom line growth.

 Successful private practice owner evolve with the changing economic times.
 They are not locked into a “business as usual” mentality, unwilling to adapt to the new requirements for continued growth in the Obamacare era.
 They do what is necessary to ensure the survival of their clinics as their competitors fall prey… swept up in a tide of uncertainty, fear and dis-information.

 They learn (using resources like this blog – Nitin360), they prepare, they motivate, they implement, they communicate (to physicians, current and former patients, the community) that their clinics have the internal culture, the expertise, and a clear understanding of their role in meeting the needs of a society struggling to find reasonable healthcare services options.

 Henry Ford, 1919